mongodb/specifications/source/auth/auth.md

 ## Changelog

+- 2024-03-19: Specify to only invalidate cached OIDC access tokens if the server returns error 18.

 - 2024-01-31: Migrated from reStructuredText to Markdown.

 - 2024-01-17: Added MONGODB-OIDC machine auth flow spec and combine with human\